Comparison to Commercial Alternatives¶

 Some people are of the mindset that because the source is open, it’s insecure because everyone can see how it works.
 Anyone who has paid any attention to security over the past 20 years knows the absurdity of that statement.
 No software relies on the obscurity of source code for security.
 If there was any truth in that, Microsoft Windows would be the most secure OS ever created, when the reality is all of the open source operating systems (all the BSDs and Linux) have security track records that are worlds better than Windows’.
 History proves the same applies to any software.
 Internet Explorer is continually hit with major security holes that many times take weeks to patch while they’re being exploited in the wild, while open source browsers Firefox, Chrome and others have had significantly better security track records.

 The widespread UPnP vulnerabilities announced in 2013 affecting over 300 commercial products is another good example.
 The vendors of hundreds of commercial products made extremely basic security mistakes, shipping with absurdly insecure defaults, and shipping outdated software.
-That’s never been an issue with pfSense.
-That’s just one example of where we’ve done a better job than many commercial vendors.
+That’s never been an issue with pfSense software.
+That’s only one example of where pfSense software has done a better job than many commercial vendors.